A Favre-Averaging Shallow Water Framework for Aerated Flows with Friction Factor Decomposition: Introduction

 Thus, there is a clear need for a unifying friction framework that is rigorously derived and accounts for both spatial and temporal variations in aerated flows.

+A key challenge in developing such a framework is the strong spatial variability of mixture density due to air entrainment, which renders standard (Reynolds) depth-averaged equations ill-suited: concentration-velocity correlation terms appear that require additional closure assumptions.
+The General Shallow Water Equations (GSWEs) of \cite{Pokrajac2023} represent a recent generalisation of the SWE framework that accommodates a range of practical applications.
+However, for high-Froude-number aerated flows, where air entrainment creates a continuously varying mixture density throughout the depth, a density-weighted averaging approach becomes necessary.
+Favre-averaging, well established in compressible and variable-density turbulence modelling \citep{Favre1965,Favre1969,Wilcox1993}, provides such an approach naturally: it eliminates concentration-velocity correlation terms by construction and yields depth-averaged equations in which the mean water velocity emerges as the primary velocity scale, consistent with existing experimental practice.
+This motivates the present use of Favre averaging as the foundation for a SWE framework tailored to high-Froude-number aerated flows.

-In this study, we address this critical gap by deriving a Darcy–Weisbach friction factor formulation within a density-weighted Shallow Water Equation (SWE) framework.
-We first introduce a Favre averaging approach for aerated flows ($\S$ \ref{Sec2.1}), which is then applied to derive the corresponding Favre- and depth-averaged mixture continuity and momentum equations ($\S$ \ref{Sec2.2}).
-Building on this framework, we present a decomposition of the friction factor that explicitly separates contributions from uniform flow, spatially varying flow, and temporally evolving flow ($\S$ \ref{Sec2.3}).
-The formulation further incorporates momentum and pressure correction factors to account for the vertical distribution of air, providing a mechanistic, physically consistent approach for predicting effective friction in aerated high-Froude-number flows.
-The applicability of the proposed approach is demonstrated using an existing experimental dataset ($\S$ \ref{Sec3}), followed by a discussion ($\S$ \ref{Sec4}) in which limitations and the broader implications of the developed framework are highlighted.
+In this study, we derive a Darcy–Weisbach friction factor formulation within a density-weighted Shallow Water Equation (SWE) framework.
+We introduce Favre averaging for aerated flows and the corresponding depth-averaged continuity and momentum equations ($\S$ \ref{Sec2.1} and \ref{Sec2.2}), followed by an explicit decomposition of the friction factor into distinct physical contributions ($\S$ \ref{Sec2.3}).
+The framework is demonstrated using an existing experimental dataset ($\S$ \ref{Sec3}), and its limitations and broader implications are discussed ($\S$ \ref{Sec4}).